-The Organization's governance is enabled by its Structure, and especially by the virtual Scrum Teams described by the Structural Patterns.
+The Organization's governance is enabled by its Structure, which provides virtual Scrum Teams - often through a 'purpose' hierarchy.
 The Governance Patterns we describe here are mostly guidance about how to leverage the Structural Patterns in order to guide and manage the Organization.